 Secure devices on the network.
 The IC3 noted that more crimes are being committed via the Internet of Things, so device security is crucial.
 Unsecured printers, copiers and scanners are tempting to enterprising hackers.
 “Once an IoT device is compromised, cyber criminals can facilitate attacks on other systems or networks, send spam emails, steal personal information, interfere with physical safety, and leverage compromised devices for participation in distributed denial of service (DDoS) attacks,” the Center wrote in a news release.
 It’s also imperative that your web server is protected with two-layer verification so only authorized users can access it from mobile devices and laptops.

-If you’d like more information or assistance with your document and device security, contact us at 303.390.3600 or email Scott Oleson, Senior VCIO/IT Director at soleson@fbponline.wpengine.com
+If you’d like more information about creating a cyber security mindset or assistance with your document and device security, contact us at 303.390.3600 or email Scott Oleson, Senior VCIO/IT Director at soleson@fbponline.wpengine.com

 Blending technology and training is the best way to boost data and device security in your organization.
 Follow these steps to enlist your employees’ help in guarding your business from fraud and cyber crime.